Kevin Newman Player Props: Reds vs. Dodgers

 Kevin Newman At The Plate

-- Newman is batting .264 with seven doubles, two home runs and 13 walks.
+- Newman is batting .270 with eight doubles, two home runs and 13 walks.

-- He has hit a home run in two of 42 games played this year, and in 1.2% of his plate appearances.
+- He has gone deep in two of 43 games played this season, and in 1.2% of his plate appearances.

-- Newman has an RBI in 12 of 42 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 27.9% of his games this year, Newman has had at least one RBI.
+He's picked up more than one in 14.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.